MrMatAP/kube-eng/README.md

 ## TODO

-[] It will be easier to use Ansible instead of the Makefile for postconfiguration of Keycloak and Grafana
+[] It will be easier to use Ansible instead of the Makefile for postconfiguration of Keycloak and Grafana [ ] We should have some pre- and post-hook to create database schemas